omega-code/omega-code.github.io/README.md

 # omega-code.github.io
-public web page of the team
+here sits the public web pages of the Omega Code Team